One Health: CDC One Health Office

-The One Health Zoonotic Disease Prioritization process is led by the CDC, holding workshops internationally to prioritize which zoonotic diseases are of the most concern and helping countries develop action plans to address those diseases.
-The process involves 3-6 neutral facilitators representing human, animal, and environmental health sectors, up to 12 voting members which represent human health/public health, agriculture/livestock, wildlife/fisheries, the environment and other relevant government sectors, and 10-15 advisors from international organizations such as the CDC, WHO, FAO or OIE, academic partners, NGOs or other government sectors not directly involved in zoonotic diseases.
-The CDC One Health Office trains facilitators and it takes months to prepare for a workshop to acquire resources, identify participants, review zoonotic diseases and confirm logistics.
-Completed workshops have been held in a variety of countries including Pakistan, Tanzania, Thailand, Uzbekistan, China, and the United States with more workshops upcoming.
-Diseases most commonly prioritized worldwide include rabies, brucellosis, influenza, Ebola virus, and Rift Valley fever.
+The One Health Zoonotic Disease Prioritization process is led by the CDC.
+It involves holding workshops internationally to prioritize which zoonotic diseases are of the most concern and helping countries develop action plans to address those diseases.
+The process involves 3-6 facilitators representing human, animal, and environmental health sectors, up to 12 voting members which represent human health/public health, agriculture/livestock, wildlife/fisheries, the environment and other relevant government sectors, and 10-15 advisors from international organizations (such as the WHO, FAO or OIE), academic partners or NGOs not directly involved in zoonotic diseases.
+The CDC One Health Office trains facilitators and it takes months to prepare for a workshop to acquire the necessary resources, identify participants, review zoonotic information and confirm logistics.
+Completed workshops have been held in a variety of countries including Pakistan, Tanzania, Thailand, Uzbekistan and China.
+Diseases most commonly prioritized include rabies, brucellosis, influenza, Ebola virus, and Rift Valley fever.

+Society of Infectious Diseases Pharmacists (SIDP)

+SIDP is a non-profit organization comprising pharmacists and other allied health professionals whose mission is to advance infectious diseases pharmacy through collaboration, research, and education, and to lead antimicrobial stewardship to optimize patient care in various practice settings.
+As part of public outreach efforts, SIDP has a One Health Clinician Education webpage offering further support to the One Health initiative.
+The webpage includes an overview of the main principles of One Health and educational handouts created for patients and clinicians.
+These handouts include One Health overview for patients and clinicians, food safety for patients, and common zoonotic infections for clinicians.

 Recommend for future actions

 To ensure fair and community-oriented investment in One Health initiatives that involve multiple institutional and international partners, it is crucial to strengthen their governance foundations.
 The global One Health community can learn three important lessons to make One Health more inclusive.
-Firstly, One Health Networks should promote collaboration and cooperation among stakeholders through appropriate governance arrangements and management strategies, as demonstrated by GARC and DANMAP.
-Secondly, power should be balanced and calibrated to ensure that country leadership and ownership of activities are prioritized.
-Investment in One Health Networks should be based on local needs and priorities, rather than donor priorities.
-Lastly, community stakeholders should be included in partnership structures and governance arrangements of One Health Networks to engage meaningfully with local realities and establish action priorities.